risingwavelabs/risingwave-docs-legacy/cloud/billing-pricing.md

 ### Developer plan

-The Developer plan is now offered for free.
+The Developer plan is offered for free.
 This plan equips you with all the essential resources needed to test and experience the features offered by RisingWave.

 ### Pro plan